astropy/astropy/docs/modeling/index.rst

 each model separately, on their respective co-ordinate grids.
 This is still an order of magnitude faster than fitting separate model instances, however.
-Supplying a `numpy.ma.MaskedArray` without any bad (``True``) mask values produces the normal, faster behaviour.
+Supplying a `numpy.ma.MaskedArray` without any bad (``True``) mask values produces the normal, faster behavior.

 .. _modeling-using: